GARLIC

 Do you eat garlic raw?

-For the highest nutritional benefit eat garlic raw.
-Slice or crush it.
-Let it set aside for about 7 minutes then consume.
-Some folks recommend following raw garlic down with a glass of milk!
+For the highest nutritional benefit, eat garlic raw.
+Simply slice or crush it and let it sit for about seven minutes before consuming.
+Some folks suggest following it with a glass of milk to mellow the bite!